-The University Of Arizona Department Of Surgery, Division Of Neurosurgery, offers a seven-year, fully integrated program of training and research in clinical neurosurgery that covers the full spectrum of neurosurgical disease in beautiful Southern Arizona.
-Residency training is conducted at three institutions in Tucson and Phoenix and supervised by 15 neurosurgical faculty.
+The University Of Arizona Department Of Surgery, Division Of Neurosurgery, offers a seven-year, fully integrated program of training and research in clinical neurosurgery that covers the full spectrum of neurosurgical disease.
+Residency training is conducted at three institutions in Tucson and Phoenix and supervised by 15 neurosurgical faculty members.
 We mentor our residents to maintain a balanced professional and personal life, emphasizing development of individual strengths and interests in clinical neurosurgery and research throughout residency training.

 Our resident team is made up of one resident in each year of training.
 We accept one new resident onto the team every year.
-We perform in excess of 3,500 neurosurgical operative procedures yearly among the three training institutions.
+We perform more than 3,500 neurosurgical operative procedures yearly among the three training institutions.
 This allows our program to offer excellent hands-on training with a favorable case-to-resident ratio.
 Our faculty are board-certified and fellowship-trained in all of the major neurosurgical subspecialties.

 Active research is encouraged during all years of training and is supplemented with a year dedicated to research efforts.
 Our ongoing research activities include recruitment in clinical trials (epilepsy, spinal cord injury, large vessel occlusion stroke), enrollment of clinical registries (cerebral aneurysms, stroke), clinical research (neuro-oncology, pain, socioeconomics), and translational research (neurosurgical genomics, patents, and device development).
 We support resident research efforts with full funding to attend national and subspecialty meetings.